 There are many types of activities available in Moodle at UMass Amherst: several types of assignments; activities for communication and collaboration between you and your students; quizzes, polls and surveys; tools to aid in managing students; and formats for delivering interactive content.

 Turnitin helps instructors evaluate the originality of student work by comparing submitted files to online sources and the Turnitin database.
-The software returns an “originality report” which rates submitted assignments and highlights text that appears elsewhere.
+The software returns an Originality report which rates submitted assignments and highlights text that appears elsewhere.
 Turnitin also provides a suite of feedback tools, including the ability to grade using a Rubric, and add notes or comment clips directly to student submissions.
 Grades awarded in Turnitin are automatically transferred to the Moodle gradebook.

 See Turnitin in Moodle - an Overview

-External tools allow students to interact with certain learning resources and activities on other web sites.
+External tool allow students to interact with certain learning resources and activities on other web sites.
 For example, you can link to OWL or to learning materials from a publisher.
 To setup an external tool instance, a tool provider which supports LTI (Learning Tools Interoperability) is required.
 The tool provider should be able to provide instructions on how to configure the external tool for their site.

 To link to a UMass Amherst OWL course, see Link from Moodle to Your Owl Course.

 Chat allows course members to hold real-time, text-based conversations with other course members.
-Multiple chatrooms can be set up for the same course.
+Multiple chat rooms can be set up for the same course.

 See Add a Chat Activity in Moodle

-The Database activity module allows the teacher and/or students to build, display and search a bank of records.
+Database activity allows the teacher and/or students to build, display and search a bank of records.
 The instructor designs the format and structure of these entries which can include images, files, URLs, numbers, text, etc.